 Passover has ended.
-All Jews hastily remove their Passover dishes into special cabinets or the attic until next Passover.
+All Jews hastily return their Passover dishes to storage in special cabinets or the attic until the next Passover.
 After an eight-day break, home becomes filled with the aroma of freshly baked bread.
 Passover leaves us with the pleasant taste of burnt matzot, memories of the Seder spent with family, and stories of the Exodus.
 But did Passover really end?

-In the Mishnah (the precursor of Talmud), the holiday of Shavuot (Pentecost) is called “Atzeret.”
-This word is familiar to us from Shemini Atzeret—the holiday that follows immediately after the seven days of Sukkot, often simply viewed as the last day (or, in Diaspora, the last two days) of Sukkot.
+In the Mishnah (the precursor to Talmud), the holiday of Shavuot (Pentecost) is called Atzeret.
+This word is familiar to us from Shemini Atzeret—the holiday that follows immediately after the seven days of Sukkot, often simply viewed as the last day (or, in the diaspora, the last two days) of Sukkot.
 Either way, Shemini Atzeret is the conclusion of the festival of Sukkot.
 By designating Shavuot as Atzeret, the Mishnah seems to imply that it is not so much an independent holiday as it is the conclusion of Passover, just as Shemini Atzeret is the conclusion of Sukkot.

 Let us recall that the main idea of Passover is the idea of freedom, freedom from the bondage of Egyptian slavery.
-God took the Jewish people out of Egypt and made them free.
+G‑d took the Jewish people out of Egypt and made them free.
 But did they really become free?
-Sometimes, a slave freed by his master remains in slavery voluntarily, because there is no place for him to go, because he does not know any other existence, does not have a purpose in life.
-So what does this really mean, freedom?
+Sometimes, a slave freed by his master remains in slavery voluntarily, because there is no place for him to go, because he does not know any other existence and does not have a purpose in life.
+So what does this really mean, “freedom”?

 In physics, this concept is defined in terms of “degrees of freedom.”
 Simply put, a degree of freedom is an independent parameter of the system.
 In mechanics, for example, degrees of freedom represent different possible directions of movement.
 Thus, a body moving only linearly has one degree of freedom, it has only one choice—to move left or right.
 If there is another choice—to move up or down—we say that the system has two degrees of freedom.
-If there is still another choice—to move forward or backward—we say that the system has three degrees of freedom, etc.
+If there is still another choice—to move forward or backward—we say that the system has three degrees of freedom.
+And so on.

 In addition to the translational degrees of freedom, such as moving in three spatial directions, a system can have rotational degrees of freedom, called pitch, roll, and yaw.
 Rotation around each axis may be clockwise or counterclockwise.